 The Parish Council has 7 Parish Councillors elected for a term of four years, all of whom act on an unpaid, voluntary basis, plus a part-time Clerk, to whom all correspondence should be addressed.
 The civic year runs from May to April with the election of the Chairman of Council and Vice Chairman taking place at the statutory Annual meeting in May.

-Subject matters are brought before the relevant committee or full council by means of the agenda, which is issued a minimum of three clear days before a meeting and is published on the notice board on Upper Road, opposite the Barbury outside the Ring O’Bells public house as well as on this website.
-The recorded minutes of meetings are posted on this website within one week of the meeting.
+The Council meets bi-monthly and the meetings are held in Hinton Blewett Village Hall.
+The agenda, which is issued a minimum of three clear days before a meeting is published on the notice board on Upper Road, opposite the Barbury outside the Ring O’Bells public house as well as on this website.
+The minutes of meetings are posted on this website within one week of the meeting.

 How is the Parish Council funded?

 The Council Tax paid by Hinton Blewett residents, includes the spending requirements of B&NES Council, Avon and Somerset Police Authority and this Parish Council.

 Many people do not realise that the Parish Council does not receive any revenue support from central government, unlike county, unitary and district councils; neither does it receive any funding from local businesses and retailers via their payment of the non-domestic rate.

 Every year the Parish Council calculates the money it needs to raise to provide its services and any capital projects, which may be planned for the year ahead.
 This sum, called the Precept, is the amount we levy on the unitary council and which they collect as a proportion of the total council tax paid by Hinton Blewett households.